Double EPW-sextics with actions of A7 and irrational GM threefolds: Macaulay computations

-which is in fact the same procedure as taking the residue field at the prime $\mathfrak{q}$ of $D$. \lstinputlisting[language=Macaulay2]{M2code1.txt} The code for computing the equations for EPW-sextics is based on the Appendix of \cite{https://doi.org/10.48550/arxiv.2202.00301}.
+\lstinputlisting[language=Macaulay2]{M2code1.txt} \lstinputlisting[language=Macaulay2]{M2code2.txt} The code for computing the equations for EPW-sextics is based on the appendix of \cite{https://doi.org/10.48550/arxiv.2202.00301}.
+Here we give a sketch for the computation in an affine chart but the emptiness of a variety has to be checked on all the affine charts.